 The Executive Director will maintain a personal or management company credit card for use on all incidental purchases for the Society.
 The Society will reimburse the Executive Director promptly for charges incurred.

 Members traveling on authorized Society business are entitled to reimbursement of expenses.
 This includes all Committee and Council meeting travel, excluding travel to the SOT Annual Meeting.
 The Society has a policy of least-cost travel and will grant exceptions to the following travel policy if it results in a reduced overall cost to the Society.

-Annual Meeting travel reimbursement is limited to Nonmember speakers and travel award winners and should result in charges less than $50 per day (exclusive of hotel and transportation).
+- Annual Meeting travel reimbursement is limited to Nonmember speakers and travel award recipients and should result in charges less than $50 per day (exclusive of hotel and transportation).

 The Executive Director may authorize reimbursement of charges for members and staff; the Treasurer must approve the Executive Director’s reimbursement requests.